neo4j/graphql/docs/rfcs/rfc-034-mutation-connections.md

 }
 ```

-This RFC proposes to achieve the same by adding the type `ActorsConnection` as a possible response of the mutation `createActors` as:
+This RFC proposes to make connection fields queryable directly in the Selection Set.
+For instance:

 ```graphql
 mutation CreateActors($input: [ActorCreateInput!]!) {